slint-ui/slint/FAQ.md

 # Licensing

-Slint can be used under either a [commercial license](./LICENSES/LicenseRef-Slint-commercial.md) or [GNU GPLv3](./LICENSES/GPL-3.0-only.txt), at your choice.
+You can use Slint under either a [commercial license](./LICENSES/LicenseRef-Slint-commercial.md) or [GNU GPLv3](./LICENSES/GPL-3.0-only.txt).

 The commercial license can be provided for free if you help us promote Slint: Check out our [ambassador program](https://slint-ui.com/ambassador-program.html).